alchemyplatform/rundler/docs/architecture/rpc.md

 ### `verificationGasLimit` Estimation

-To estimate `verificationGasLimit` Rundler uses a binary search to find the minimum gas value where validation succeeds.
+To estimate `verificationGasLimit` Rundler uses binary search to find the minimum gas value where verification succeeds.
 The procedure follows:

 1. Run an initial attempt at max limit using the gas measurement helper contract.
-If validation fails here it will never succeed and the UO is rejected.
+If verification fails here it will never succeed and the UO is rejected.
 2. Set the initial guess to the gas used in the initial attempt * 2 to account for the 63/64ths rule.
 3. Run the binary search algorithm until the minimum successful gas value and the maximum failure gas value are within 10%.

 This approach allows for minimal `eth_call` requests while providing an accurate gas limit.

-#### Gas Fee, Token Transfers, and State Overrides
+#### Gas Fees and Token Transfers

-During ERC-4337 verification a transfer of an asset to pay for gas typically occurs.
+During ERC-4337 verification a transfer of an asset to pay for gas always occurs.
 For example:

-- When there is no paymaster and the sender's deposit is less than the maximum gas fee, the sender must transfer ETH to the entrypoint.
+- When there is no paymaster and the sender's deposit is less than the maximum gas cost, the sender must transfer ETH to the entrypoint.
-- When an ERC20 paymaster is used, there is typically an ERC20 token transfer from the sender to the paymaster.
+- When an ERC-20 paymaster is used, there is typically an ERC-20 token transfer from the sender to the paymaster and then the paymaster transfers ETH to the entry point.

+We split this into two cases for estimation: no paymaster, and paymaster.

+##### No Paymaster Case

+When no paymaster is used, verification gas is always estimated using **zero fees**.
+The cost of a native transfer is added to the result of the binary search to account for the transfer of funds from the account to the entry point.

+**Note:** This may overestimate the verification gas by the cost of a native transfer in the case where the account has enough deposited on the entry point to cover the full prefund cost.
+This will not impact the onchain cost of the operation.

+##### Paymaster Case

+Paymasters may perform more complicated logic on the fee fields, including triggering ERC-20 transfers, that must be accounted for during estimation.
+Unlike the no paymaster case, this gas cost cannot be known beforehand as it varies by paymaster implementation.

-To correctly capture the gas cost of this transfer, a non-zero gas fee must be used.
+To correctly estimate the verification gas, a non-zero gas fee must be used.
 This fee must be:

 - Large enough that it triggers a transfer of tokens.
   - I.e. USDC only uses 6 decimals, if the gas fee in USDC is < 1e-6 the transfer won't trigger.
 Its reasonable to assume that users will have a few USD cents worth of their fee token to avoid this case.
 - Small enough that a fee-payer with a small amount of the fee token can pay for the maximum gas.

+During estimation the gas cost is kept constant by varying the `maxFeePerGas` based on the current binary search guess.
+Therefore, as long as the fee-payer can pay for the gas cost initially, Rundler should be able to successfully estimate gas.

-This value can be controlled by the `validation_estimation_gas_fee` configuration variable.
+This value can be controlled by the `VERIFICATION_ESTIMATION_GAS_FEE` configuration variable.
 A default value of 10K gwei is provided.

-During estimation the gas fee is kept constant by varying the `max_fee_per_gas` based on the current binary search guess.
-Therefore, as long as the fee-payer can pay for the gas fee initially, Rundler should be able to successfully estimate gas.

-What if the fee payer does not own enough of the payment token?
-A common use case may be to estimate the gas fee prior to transferring the gas token to the fee-payer.
-In this case, callers should use the state override functionality of `eth_estimateUserOperationGas`.
-Callers can override the balance (ETH, ERC20, or any arbitrary payment method) such that the fee-payer can pay the `validation_estimation_gas_fee`.
+Paymasters should ensure that they have at least this value available in order for estimation to succeed.
+If the paymaster is causing token transfers from the account (ERC-20 paymaster case), they'll need to handle when the account doesn't have enough tokens.
+Three possible ways to do this:

+- The paymaster can absorb the balance error, and write their contract in such a way that it will estimate the correct amount of gas even when the transfer fails.
+If the transfer fails the paymaster can return the signature invalid code.
+- Use state overrides to ensure that the account has the full gas fee.
+See below.
+- Use hardcoded values for paymaster gas.
+The paymaster provider can decide beforehand a maximum gas limit.
+The client can estimate gas without a paymaster, and then account for this hardcoded paymaster gas limit.
+  - In entry point v0.6 the client should set `verificationGasLimit` to the maximum of the account verification gas limit estimation and the paymaster hardcoded value.
+  - In entry point v0.7 the client can directly set the `paymasterVerificationGasLimit` and use the estimation only for the `verificationGasLimit`.

 ### `callGasLimit` Estimation

 `callGasLimit` estimation is similar to `verificationGasLimit` estimation in that it also uses a binary search.
 The majority of the binary search, however, is performed in Solidity to limit network calls.
+Call gas is always estimated with zero gas fees.

 This scheme requires the use of a spoofed entry point contract via `eth_call` state overrides.
 The original entry point contract is moved and a proxy is loaded in its place.
 This allows us to write additional logic to support gas estimation into the entry point contract.

 More information on gas estimation can be found [here](https://www.alchemy.com/blog/erc-4337-gas-estimation).

+### State Overrides

+The `eth_estimateUserOperationGas` accepts an optional state override set as the 3rd positional RPC parameter.
+It accepts the same format as Geth's `eth_call` [state overrides](https://geth.ethereum.org/docs/interacting-with-geth/rpc/ns-eth#eth-call).

+This parameter can be used to modify the state of the chain before preforming gas estimation.

+A typical use case for this could be to spoof some funds into a user's account while using an ERC-20 paymaster.
+Callers can override the balance (ETH, ERC20, or any arbitrary payment method) such that the fee-payer can pay the `verification_estimation_gas_fee`.

 ## Fee Estimation